Michelle Sheridan, Talent Development Manager at Urbint

 First, let’s look at what Performance Management is versus what it is not:

-Performance management is not just an annual performance and compensation review and a laundry list of activities to complete.
-Thankfully, this attitude starts to die off as companies realize that ongoing conversations and communication help strengthen manager and employee relationships while helping drive employees to do their best work.
+Performance management is not just having annual performance reviews and compensation reviews and a laundry list of activities to complete.
+Thankfully, this attitude starts to die off as companies realize that ongoing conversations and communication help increase employee morale and strengthen manager and employee relationships while helping drive employees to do their best work.

 When we look at the ROI or the impact of performance management, we can break this into a few tangible metrics that quantify success and manage our own performance management programs.
 If you see that some of these metrics are moving in an unappealing way, it might be time to analyze what’s going on and make some changes to refine programming.

-One of the main ways that companies measure performance management programs’ impact is by reducing turnover.
-When asked about why they leave companies, employees’ number one answer is that the opportunities they need to grow and develop are just not available, and they need to seek that growth elsewhere.
-Performance management programs help identify those who seek growth opportunities and assist managers in creating development plans that will allow people to upskill, either by working on stretch projects, attending classes, or participating in rotational programs to develop a well-rounded understanding of the inner workings of the company.
+One of the main ways that companies measure performance management programs’ impact is by reducing turnover and/or increasing employee retention.
+When asked about why they leave companies, employees’ number one answer is that the career development opportunities they need to grow and develop are just not available, and they need to seek that career growth elsewhere.
+Performance management programs help identify those who seek growth opportunities and assist managers in creating development plans that will allow people to upskill and get job satisfaction, either by working on stretch projects, attending classes, or participating in rotational programs to develop a well-rounded understanding of the inner workings of the company.

-Increased productivity is another benefit of performance management programs.
-One way in which this is clearly evident is through the goal setting or OKR process, which helps teams clearly outline what they need to achieve with deadlines and clarity around roles and tasks.
-By using SMART goals to help teams clarify what they need to succeed, you’re implementing a structure that allows people to work more efficiently.
+Increased productivity is another benefit of employee performance management programs.
+One way in which successful performance management is clearly evident is through the goal setting or OKR process, which helps teams clearly outline what they need to achieve with deadlines and clarity around roles and tasks.
+By using SMART goals to help teams clarify what they need to succeed, you’re implementing a structure that allows people to work more efficiently, therefore they improve employee performance.

-This also helps managers give more direct and relevant feedback to keep their teams on the right track.
+It’s also important to implement regular employee feedback when using SMART goals, this also helps managers give more direct and relevant feedback to keep their teams on the right track.
 When everyone has a roadmap to help them see the path forward, they can focus more on priorities and dedicate less attention to the things that don’t matter.
 Feedback also helps people innovate and improve, especially when it’s collaborative feedback between managers and employees.
 It’s always a great idea to talk about perceived strengths and weaknesses to develop a plan to best move forward with both.
-Employes become more engaged with the process of setting and achieving their goals.
+Employees become more engaged with the process of setting and achieving their goals.

 Performance management is also conducive to using time more efficiently.
 As we mentioned above, goals and OKRs help employees streamline their tasks and develop priorities based on team and company goals.
 This saves employees and managers time by increasing team efficiency.